 This section outlines emerging research solutions and approaches for architecting large-scale CPS systems.
-The architecture covers the core components needed for CPS and specific technologies that can fill these gaps, such as the OMG's DDS.
+The architecture covers the core components needed for CPS and specific technologies that can help to fill these gaps, such as the OMG's DDS.

-5.1 Key Requirements for Large-scale CPS Software Infrastructure
+A. Key Requirements for Large-scale CPS Software Infrastructure

-Meeting the challenges of large-scale CPS-including, but not limited to, approaches that are being discussed in the context of proposed industry standards, such as the Industrial Internet-requires rethinking basic properties and principles commonly ascribed to cloud computing.
-Whatever the future of elastic cyber-physical systems software infrastructure may be, it must include support for the following requirements:
+Meeting the challenges of large-scale CPS-including, but not limited to, approaches being discussed in the context of proposed industry standards, such as the Industrial Internet [9], requires rethinking basic properties and principles commonly ascribed to cloud computing.
+Whatever the future of elastic cyber-physical systems software infrastructure may be, it should support the following requirements:

-- Systems must be flexible, as they must be able to replace, reuse, analyze, distribute, paralyze in isolation, and then compose these pieces back together in a dependable way. - Systems need to be open so that programmers do not program themselves into a corner with a solution that only works with commitment to a single vendor. - Systems need to be uniform with respect to treating multicore and distributed core in a common way.
-Uniformity keeps these two components transparent from the applications and services they run. - Systems must be scalable as the demand for everincreasing scope rises.
-Solutions such as load balancing algorithms take advantage of elastic hardware resources at the infrastructure level.
+• Systems must be flexible as they must be able to replace, reuse, analyze, distribute, isolate, and then compose these pieces back together in a dependable way.

+• Systems need to be open so that programmers do not program themselves into a corner with a solution that only works with commitment to a single vendor.

+• Systems need to be uniform with respect to treating multicore and distributed core semantics in a common way.
+Uniformity keeps these two components transparent from the applications and services they run.

+• Systems must be scalable as the demand for increasing scope rises.
+Solutions, such as load balancing algorithms, must take advantage of elastic hardware resources at the infrastructure level.

-One of the most important considerations for meeting these requirements of large-scale CPS is middleware, which resides between applications and the underlying operating systems, networks, and hardware.
-Middleware provides key services that are essential to design and operate large-scale CPS at scale.
+An important paradigm for meeting these requirements of large-scale CPS is middleware, which resides between applications and the underlying operating systems, networks, and hardware.
+Middleware provides services that are essential to design and operate large-scale CPS at scale.
 Below we discuss the key layers of large-scale CPS software infrastructure.

-5.2 Key Layers of Large-Scale CPS Infrastructure
+B. Key Layers of Large-Scale CPS Infrastructure

 Anyone who has taken a networking course knows that there are seven layers in the OSI stack and four layers in the Internet stack.
 In general, however, there's less familiarity of the layers within the middleware stack, which is essential for success in developing next-generation software infrastructure for large-scale CPS.
-Figure 3 illustrates the key layers, which are described briefly below.
+The key layers are described briefly below.

-Operating systems and communication protocols are essentially a hardware abstraction layer that allow higher-level services and applications to ignore differences in the underlying computing and networking hardware.
-Host infrastructure middleware is an operating system abstraction later that abstracts away from the operating system and removes accidental complexities of the system's APIs.
+Operating systems and communication protocols form essentially a hardware abstraction layer that allows higherlevel services and applications to ignore differences in the underlying computing and networking hardware.
+Host infrastructure middleware is an operating system abstraction layer that abstracts away from the operating system and removes accidental complexities of the system's APIs.
 It amplifies programming software in a portable way.
-Examples of host infrastructure middleware include Java, Realtime Java, and Microsoft CLR.
+Examples of host infrastructure middleware include Java, Real-time Java, and Microsoft CLR.